-While we can’t solve all the growing pains you face, we have some great news: No matter your industry or your level of management, you’ll perform the same set of four functions as a manager.
+While we can’t solve all the growing pains you face, we have some great news: No matter your industry or your level of management, you’ll perform this same set of functions.
 They may look different as a first-tier manager than they do as a CEO, and the problems within those functions vary endlessly.

 A breakdown of the four functions of management

-Let’s look more closely at each of these functions — and the ways that effective managers leverage this framework to better meet their organization’s goals.
+Let’s look more closely at each of the four functions — and the ways that effective managers leverage this framework to better meet their organization’s goals.

 Managers are responsible for the long-range vision and goals within a company.
 The planning function includes this vision and goal-setting along with the work of creating a plan to reach those goals.
 They identify business challenges, work on future-facing initiatives (such as growth plans, company goals, and business forecasting) and make decisions that move the business toward goals.